story75/pixel-craft/apps/docs/src/content/docs/guides/why.md

 ### Code focus

-This may be a personal preference or even controversial, but I do not want to create an editor UI for Pixel Forge.
+This may be a personal preference or even controversial, but I do not want to create an editor UI for Pixel Craft.
 This may conflict with the ease-of-use principle, but I believe that the editor is just another abstraction layer that you have to learn.
 I'd rather have some development tools to inspect the game state or move around objects, but that can be done without a full-blown editor.

 ### Fast enough for 2D pixel art RPGs

 The engine is built on top of WebGPU, the successor to WebGL.
-This means that Pixel Forge can use new rendering techniques that are not possible with WebGL, such as compute shaders.
+This means that Pixel Craft can use new rendering techniques that are not possible with WebGL, such as compute shaders.
 This will be very fast for 2D pixel art RPGs while offering a lot of flexibility and possibilities.

 It should be easy to reason about the pipeline, but the early versions will probably not offer much customization at first.